lukeachristenson/reversi/README.md

 inputs).

 ## Commmand Line Configurator Commands
+To play Reversi using the main method, use the command-line arguments to customize your game.
+Set the board size with --size or -s (default is 6), and choose strategies for player 1 (Black) and player 2 (White) with --player1 or -p1 and --player2 or -p2, respectively.
+Strategies include human (h), various AI strategies like Greedy (g), MiniMax (mm), and several Sandwich combinations (san1, san2, etc.).
+These arguments allow for a tailored game experience, ranging from human to AI opponents.

 - `--size` or `-s`: Specifies the size of the board.
 The default value is 6.
 - `--player1` or `-p1`: Specifies the strategy for player 1(Black).
 The default value is Human.